WorkSafe Victoria: Legislation and regulations

-Dangerous Goods (HCDG) Regulations 2005; Dangerous Goods (Storage and Handling) Regulations 2000; Dangerous Goods (Transport by Rail) Regulations 1998; Equipment (Public Safety) Regulations 2007; Magistrates' Court (Occupational Health and Safety) Rules 2005; Occupational Health and Safety Regulations 2007; Road Transport (Dangerous Goods) (Licence Fees) Regulations 1998; Road Transport Reform (Dangerous Goods) Regulations 1997.
+These Acts are supplemented with various regulations; primarily: the Workplace Injury Rehabilitation and Compensation Regulations 2024; Occupational Health and Safety Regulations 2017; Equipment (Public Safety) Regulations 2017; Dangerous Goods (HCDG) Regulations 2016; Dangerous Goods (Explosives) Regulations 2022; Dangerous Goods (Transport by Road or Rail) Regulations 2018; Dangerous Goods (Storage and Handling) Regulations 2022; and Magistrates' Court (Occupational Health and Safety) Rules 2015.

 Director Board

 Mr Krasnostein and Ms Cosgrove were appointed by the previous Liberal Government and were charged with the responsibility of restructuring the organisation.
 This led to substantial job losses which resulted in the loss of many senior managers and experienced staff.
 Ms Cosgrove announced the start of the restructure program in June 2012 after the Queens Birthday long weekend in an email to staff which describes how she had had a pleasant weekend at the spa town of Daylesford in regional Victoria and that job losses would be the product of restructuring that would begin immediately.
 It took some weeks for the story to be reported.
 Their sudden resignations on 3 March 2015 were announced in a State Government news release were said to have been due to the loss of confidence in WorkSafe's leadership and the handling of chemical contamination of the soil and a cancer cluster at the Country Fire Authority's Fiskville training facility near Ballarat, however there had been a number of other senior officials who had also resigned since the government's election including Country Fire Authority CEO Mick Bourke, and the board of Ambulance Victoria.
 In an unusual move after the resignations of Ms Cosgrove and Mr Krasnostein, Minister Robin Scott spoke to staff at WorkSafe's headquarters and re-affirmed the government's support for WorkSafe's health and safety priorities which was widely seen as having been undermined under by the previous government.